The information provided here is for the use of the judges and competitors on the judging criteria for UKPPC and should

 Does the competitor make good use of the performance space?
 This includes the use of the 360 stage.

 Are movements precise?
 E.g. without surplus footsteps, hand adjustments, knee re-grips?

 Has the competitor used a variety of pole and floor based movements?

 Are their movement elements well executed?

-Has the competitor used any innovative movements on and off the pole?
+Has the competitor used innovative movements on and off the pole?